pkmn/ps/FAQ.md

 version being bumped for all of them.
 All except `@pkmn/data` rely directly on `import`-ed Pokémon Showdown code/logic, and keeping the versions in lockstep is useful for being able to deduce compatibility at a glance.
-Most of the APIs are stable, with `@pkmn/randoms` being the most stable API though having the most internal volitility. `@pkmn/data`'s API has the most flexibility at this point, but together these packages are relatively close to 1.0.0 status:
+Most of the APIs are stable, with `@pkmn/randoms` being the most stable API though having the most internal volatility. `@pkmn/data`'s API has the most flexibility at this point, but together these packages are relatively close to 1.0.0 status:

 - [`@pkmn/sim`](sim)